-Keeping trees properly trimmed maintains not only their own attractive appearance and health, but can greatly help the surrounding trees with proper growth.
+Keeping trees properly trimmed maintains not only their own attractive appearance and health, but can greatly help the surrounding trees with proper room for growth.
 It also protects your home and property (and health) from the danger and costly damage of falling limbs.
-Many times, the cost of trimming branches on your trees is higher than many homeowners expect until the scope of the work is understood, and the amount of detail needed to assure safety of the home, landscape and workers.
+Many times, the cost of pruning branches on your trees is higher than many homeowners expect until the scope of the work is understood, and the amount of detail needed to assure safety of the home, landscape and tree service workers.

 This Costimate details the cost of tree trimming and the factors affecting price.
-Your trees can be evaluated using these factors to produce a fairly accurate estimate of your tree service costs.
-Near the bottom of the page you can review costs and details about the project submitted by other readers.
-Our related Cost Estimates on Tree Removal, Stump Removal and Stump Grinding round out the discussion of costs associated with tree care.
+Your trees can be evaluated using these factors to produce a fairly accurate estimate of your tree pruning service costs.
+Near the bottom of the page you can review costs and details about the project by other leading resources as well as the most common questions and answers tree service companies have told us hear all the time.

 How much does it cost?
 The quick answer is that cost varies greatly from $40 to $1,100 per tree based on factors like size, whether you do it yourself or hire a pro, time of year and many other factors, which are listed below.